 4. Define priorities

 A to-do list ordered without priorities is of no use.
 We often pay less attention to prioritization and end up spending a lot of time, effort, and resources that are of little importance.
-You need to define what’s important and urgent for you, your team, and your organization.
+You need to define what’s important and urgent for you, your team, and your organization by prioritizing project tasks.
 When action items are not prioritized, it will give rise to an illusion that everything is important and your team will be fighting fires.